-Elder Sign, a Fantasy Board Game for Lovecraft Fans
+Elder Sign, a Fun Board Game for Horror Fans

 Growing up, I loved board games, and I even played some into my college years.
 But then my interest in traditional games faded; the old standbys like Monopoly and Scrabble didn't satisfy me any more.
 I had no idea that there were whole new worlds of gaming out there -- but then I saw the web series TableTop and learned just how diverse my choices really were!
 I particularly loved that there were fantasy options, and that the fantasy elements were integral to the gameplay rather than just window dressing for something traditional (like Lord of the Rings Monopoly).